oroinc/OroCRMMarketingBundle/src/Oro/Bundle/TrackingBundle/README.md

 # Tracked data in report builder

-User can crate reports based on tracked event data.
+User can create reports based on tracked event data.

 The main entity for this data is **Visitor event** - parsed web event data related to customer, campaign order or other customer data.
 This entity have next fields: